-This policy of equal opportunity applies to all policies and procedures relating to recruitment, hiring, admission, financial aid, compensation, benefits, termination, and all other terms and conditions of employment and education.
+This policy of equal opportunity and non-discrimination applies to all policies and procedures relating to recruitment, hiring, admission, financial aid, compensation, benefits, termination, and all other terms and conditions of employment and education.

-The office of the Vice President for Administration and Human Relations maintains reporting and monitoring procedures for these policies.
-Questions or concerns should be referred to the Vice President for Administration and Human Relations.
-Students may direct their questions and concerns to the Provost, Dean of Students or the Vice President for Administration and Human Relations and Title IX Coordinator.
+The office of Administration and Human Relations maintains reporting and monitoring procedures for these policies.
+Questions or concerns should be referred to the Vice President for Administration and Human Relations and Title IX Coordinator.
+Students may direct their questions and concerns to the Provost, Dean of Students, or the Vice President for Administration and Human Relations and Title IX Coordinator.

 Appropriate disciplinary action may be taken against any faculty or staff or student for violating this policy after review and investigation by administration.

 Harassment on the basis of any other protected characteristic is also strictly prohibited.
-This type of harassment includes verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, religion, sex, sexual orientation, gender identity or expression, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by federal, state, or local laws and regulations and that:
+This type of harassment includes verbal or physical conduct that denigrates or shows hostility or aversion toward an individual because of his/her race, color, religion, sex, sexual orientation, gender identity or expression, the status of being transgender, age, national origin, marital status, citizenship or veteran status, disability, or any other characteristic protected by federal, state, or local laws and regulations and that:

 Harassing conduct includes, but is not limited to: epithets, slurs, or negative stereotyping; threatening, intimidating, or hostile acts; denigrating jokes; and the display or circulation in the School or in a School-related setting of written or graphic material that denigrates or shows hostility or aversion toward an individual or group.

-The School prohibits retaliation against any individual who reports discrimination or harassment or participates in any investigation of such a report.
-Retaliation against an individual for reporting harassment or discrimination or for cooperating with an investigation of such a report is a serious violation of this policy and, like discrimination and harassment, will be subject to disciplinary action.
+The School prohibits retaliation against any individual who makes a good faith report of discrimination, harassment, sexual harassment, or participates in any investigation of such a report.
+Retaliation against individuals in these circumstances is also unlawful.
+Retaliation against an individual for reporting harassment, or sexual harassment, or discrimination or for cooperating with an investigation, including testifying at a proceeding, is unlawful and a serious violation of this policy and, like discrimination and harassment, will result in disciplinary action by the School.

-Faculty, staff, and students should not feel obligated to file their complaints with their department chairs or supervisors before bringing the matter to the attention of the Vice President for Administration and Human Relations, the Vice President for Business and Finance, the Provost or the Dean of Students.
+Faculty, staff, and students should not feel obligated to file their complaints with their department chairs or supervisors before bringing the matter to the attention of the Vice President for Administration and Human Relations and Title IX Coordinator, the Senior Vice President and Chief Financial Officer, the Executive Vice President and Provost, or the Dean of Students.

 Early reporting and intervention have proven to be the most effective method of resolving actual or perceived incidents of discrimination, harassment, or retaliation.
-Therefore, while no fixed reporting period has been established, Manhattan School of Music strongly urges the prompt reporting of complaints or concerns so that a fair investigation can be conducted and appropriate action taken in a timely manner.
-The School is committed to making significant efforts to stop alleged harassment before it becomes severe or pervasive, but it can only accomplish this with the cooperation of its faculty, staff, and students.
+While there is no time limit for reporting to the School, Manhattan School of Music strongly urges the prompt reporting of complaints or concerns so that a fair investigation can be conducted and appropriate action taken in a timely manner.
+Employees are expected to cooperate with the School’s administration during all investigations.